DIY Honey Burn Salve

 Aloe Vera gel comes from the aloe plant.
 This jelly like substance found inside the leaves can be rubbed directly on a burn.
 It promotes circulation and inhibits the growth of bacteria.

 You can make your own aloe vera gel using the juice from an aloe plant.
-However, it spoils quickly so I find the commercial variety better for this recipe.
+However, it spoils quickly and if very messy so most folks purchase the commercial variety ready to use.

-Beeswax is a miraculous substance.
-Beeswax is made by honey bees.
+Beeswax is a miraculous substance that is made by honey bees.
 This natural wax lends very well to melting and is mixed with a variety of oils and other waxes to create natural products.

-After gathering your materials, you will also need a double boiler or some method of melting the beeswax and a container for your finished salve.
+After gathering your materials, you will also need a double boiler or some method of melting the beeswax.
+You can use the microwave but be very careful and only use it in short burst – beeswax is flammable.

 - 1/4 cup (161 grams) of raw honey